 I never wanted to be anything but a United States Marine.
-Now, twenty-seven years after earning the title, I am preparing to spend my first Veteran’s Day as a civilian, a status in which I’ve spent fewer years of my life than those in a uniform.
+Now, twenty-eight years after earning the title, I am preparing to spend my second Veteran’s Day as a civilian, a status in which I’ve spent fewer years of my life than those in a uniform.
 Perhaps it was inevitable.
 I am but one of seven Marines in my family, with a cousin now on a journey to become the eighth.
 The other services are represented in my family as well, all the way back to Gettysburg.
 I never considered the Corps an option, just a natural extension of my citizenship, a stop on the trail of my life.

 Though I generally enjoyed my decades in the Corps, I am truly enjoying my reacquaintance with life as “just Worth.”
 A friend and 30-year, three-war Marine calls it a “reclamation of self” and it is incredibly liberating after years as “Lieutenant Colonel Parker.”
 Still, having gone from belonging to something larger than myself, a sense made visibly manifest by a uniform, to the decidedly solitary pursuit of writing, sometimes I feel that I’ve lost something I can’t get back.

 At the trial in which he was sentenced to death, Socrates famously declared, “[t]he unexamined life is not worth living.”
 For me, military service was about accumulating experiences as a means of examining life.
 Sometimes it is like living with the volume turned all the way up; a series of razor’s edge moments connected by stunning levels of boredom or discomfort or hysterical laughter.
 Those conditions, and the sometimes closer-than-blood connections born of them, are exactly what I sought.
 They’re also the primary thing I miss.
 I cannot revisit some of the most intense moments I experienced over three decades.
 I’d likely skip a repeat of some of them.
 But in civilian life, I’ve found the essence of the best of them afield, in the company of hunters.